tyanai/vManager-Plugin-Jenkins/README.md

 ## Change Log

+##### Version 3.1.5 (April 8, 2021)
+-	Upgrading to Jenkins 2.277.1 Configuration Form Modernization.
+	This releases will will the Jenkins "Configure System" page to fail to save.

 ##### Version 3.1.4 (March 11, 2021)

 -	Added an exit condition for cases when user choose to ignore specific session states and continue to wait. (mostly